'Westworld' Season 4 Premiere Recap: A Time Jump, A Mysterious Caller and Teddy

-Sunday's Westworld premiere kicked a new season off with a bang -- or rather, a buzz -- landing the show back into our TV regimen after a two-year hiatus.
+Sunday's Westworld premiere kicked the new season off with a bang -- or rather, a buzz -- landing the show back into our TV regimen after a two-year hiatus.

 The fourth season's story picks up seven years after the season 3 finale and introduces a new version of Dolores named Christina, a new threat for Caleb and Maeve to tackle, and some mysterious human manipulation involving... flies?
 (That opening scene unlocked a new fear.)
 It also brings back a certain cowboy hat-wearing main character last seen in season 2.
 Teddy fans, rejoice!